redel-byte/Resume-Builder-StruoCV/README.md

 ---

 ## 🪪 License
-This project is open-source and available under the [MIT License](Da7med).
+This project is open-source and available under the [Da7med License].